stravalib/stravalib/docs/get-started/activities.md

 ```

 :::{note}
-If you have a short activity, the number of data points returned for medium vs. low-resolution data may not be significantly different.
+If your activity is short, the number of data points returned for medium vs. low-resolution data may not be significantly different.
 :::

 ### Access activity zones

-Additionally, you can retrieve activity zones using with {py:func}`stravalib.client.Client.get_activity_zones`; activity laps can be retrieved with {py:func}`stravalib.client.Client.get_activity_laps`.
+Additionally, you can retrieve activity zones using: {py:func}`stravalib.client.Client.get_activity_zones`; activity laps can be retrieved with {py:func}`stravalib.client.Client.get_activity_laps`.

 ### Access photos for an activity